hightech-lowlife/hightech-lowlife.github.io/projects/004_wireless_keyboard/004_wireless_keyboard.md

 ```
 I actually wouldn't bother buying a power bank, it may cost a bit extra but it's better to find out the exact battery dimensions you can use then purchase a battery you know will fit.
 Also the charge boards are quite cheap and you can get one that you 'know' will allow you to power off with a load attached as a lot of the ones included in power banks do not allow this.
 You can wire up your keyboard with external switches and create your own custom on/off circuitry but the cleanest is to just use a relay.
 This will allow you to use one push button to turn the keyboard off / on and also toggle between wired / wireless without needing to install additional switches.
 If you install your own toggle switch for on / off then it doesn't matter if the charge circuit can power off with a load attached - you wire it up how you want, there are a lot of options and hopefully with all of the info I'm providing you will find something that suits your needs.
 ```
+Run times will vary greatly depending on how big your keyboard is, and if you have backlighting or not.
+For this TKL board I am getting about 28 hours per charge on medium backlight brightness, you will get way more or way less run time depending on the backlighting.
+I did a lot of testing on different boards to see how much power they draw.
+The BT module alone will pull 50mA, and typically a mechanical keyboard will use 10-40mA.
+Backlighting can suck a ton of power, so your battery life will suffer.
+Full brightness on this will be drawing 270mA!

+Battery: 3000mah (approx) @5V

+104 medium brightness (brightness 3)
+Full charge run time - 17 hours!

+87 medium brightness (brightness 3)
+Full charge run time - 27.5 hours!

+Bluetooth adapter: 0.05 - 0.055a, manual says 40ma

+--- V2 ---

+CODE V2 TKL
+amps: 0.011a (no backlighting)

+amps: 0.039a (brightness 1)
+amps: 0.053a (brightness 2)
+amps: 0.080a (brightness 3)
+amps: 0.107a (brightness 4)
+amps: 0.145a (brightness 5)
+amps: 0.198a (brightness 6)
+amps: 0.272a (brightness 7)

+CODE V2 fullsize
+amps: 0.011a (no backlighting)

+amps: 0.041a (brightness 1)
+amps: 0.058a (brightness 2)
+amps: 0.089a (brightness 3)
+amps: 0.121a (brightness 4)
+amps: 0.166a (brightness 5)
+amps: 0.226a (brightness 6)
+amps: 0.316a (brightness 7)

+--- V3 ---

+CODE V3 TKL (V3 firmware)
+amps: 0.023a (no backlighting)

+amps: 0.030a (brightness 1)
+amps: 0.068a (brightness 2)
+amps: 0.110a (brightness 3)
+amps: 0.165a (brightness 4)
+amps: 0.220a (brightness 5)
+amps: 0.260a (brightness 6)
+amps: 0.298a (brightness 7)

+CODE V3 TKL (V2 firmware)
+amps: 0.016a (no backlighting)

+amps: 0.022a (brightness 1)
+amps: 0.060a (brightness 2)
+amps: 0.100a (brightness 3)
+amps: 0.160a (brightness 4)
+amps: 0.210a (brightness 5)
+amps: 0.255a (brightness 6)
+amps: 0.290a (brightness 7)

+CODE V3 fullsize
+amps: 0.031a (no backlighting)

+amps: 0.037a (brightness 1)
+amps: 0.083a (brightness 2)
+amps: 0.126a (brightness 3)
+amps: 0.200a (brightness 4)
+amps: 0.260a (brightness 5)
+amps: 0.305a (brightness 6)
+amps: 0.350a (brightness 7)

+---

+CODE VP3 (60%)
+amps: 0.089 (no backlighting)

+amps: 0.094 (brightness 1)
+amps: 0.099 (brightness 2)
+amps: 0.110 (brightness 3)
+amps: 0.121 (brightness 4)
+amps: 0.139 (brightness 5)
+amps: 0.158 (brightness 6)
+amps: 0.185 (brightness 7)

 ## 4. Some Tools (and misc other things...)